• Skip to primary navigation

 Ingredient Notes

-This delicious Goan prawn curry with coconut is packed with so many flavors.
-It’s made with fresh prawns, red chilies, tangy tamarind, spices, and aromatics like onion, ginger, and garlic.
-Coconut adds a creamy texture balancing the heat of red chilies and spices.
-The same ingredients can be used to make Goan fish curry.
-Here’s what you will need to make the recipe.
+This Goan prawn curry with coconut is packed with coastal flavors.
+Fresh prawns are simmered in a creamy coconut gravy with red chilies, tamarind, and spices, creating a delicious balance of spice and tanginess.
+The same traditional curry base can also be used to make Goan fish curry.
+Here's what you'll need to make it.

 individually labeled ingredients to make goan prawn curry are laid out on a table.

-2. Bayadgi Red Chilies: It gives a bright red color to this Goan shrimp curry recipe and is less spicy.
+2. Bayadgi Red Chilies: It gives a bright red color to this Goan prawn recipe and are less spicy.
 You can substitute it with Kashmiri red chilies.
-Or use any red chili but adjust the number of chilies as per their spiciness.
+Or use any red chili, but adjust the number of chilies as per their spiciness.

 3. Spices: You will need some basic spices like coriander seeds, cumin, black peppercorns, and turmeric.
 They give a very nice aroma & flavor to the prawn curry.

-6. Coconut - This Goan-style Sungta kodi tastes best when made with freshly grated coconut.
-Instead of freshly grated coconut, you can also add coconut milk.
-But do not use desiccated coconut for this recipe.
+6. Coconut: This Goan-style Sungta kodi tastes best when made with freshly grated coconut.
+You can substitute it with coconut milk, but avoid using desiccated coconut for this recipe.

-7. Coconut Oil - I have used coconut oil for this prawn recipe.
-Coconut oil is the best oil for making this coastal prawn curry.
-However, you can use any cooking oil with a neutral flavor and high smoke point.
+7. Coconut Oil: I have used coconut oil for sungtache hooman recipe.
+Coconut oil gives this coastal prawn curry the best flavor, but any neutral cooking oil with a high smoke point will work.

-1) Marinate the prawns with salt and turmeric in a plate or bowl.
-Set aside for 15 minutes.
+Step 1: Marinate the prawns with salt and turmeric in a plate or bowl.
+Set aside for 15 minutes (image 1).

 collage image of 2 steps showing marinating the prawns and soaking tamarind in hot water.

-1) In a blender or mixer jar, combine the freshly grated coconut, coriander seeds, cumin, black peppercorns, ginger, garlic, turmeric, tamarind pulp, and red chilies.
+Step 3: In a blender or mixer jar, combine the freshly grated coconut, coriander seeds, cumin, black peppercorns, ginger, garlic, turmeric, tamarind pulp, and red chilies (image 3).
 Add water and grind to a smooth paste.
-Our prawn curry masala is ready.
+Our prawn curry masala is ready (image 4).
 Set aside.

 collage image of 2 steps showing making coconut masala paste for goan prawn curry.

-1) Heat 1-2 teaspoons of oil over medium heat.
-Add the onion and curry leaves and sauté until the onions are golden brown.
+Step 4: Heat 1-2 teaspoons of oil over medium heat.
+Add the onion and curry leaves and sauté until the onions are golden brown (images 5 & 6).

 collage image of 2 steps showing making prawn curry goan style.
 It shows sauteing onions and curry leaves.

-2) Add the tomatoes and cook until they are soft and pulpy.
+Step 5: Add the tomatoes and cook until they are soft and pulpy (images 7 & 8).

 collage image of 2 steps showing making goan prawn curry.
 It shows sauteing tomatoes and cooking it until soft and pulpy.

-3) Add the marinated prawns.
-Stir and cook for one minute.
+Step 6: Add the marinated prawns.
+Stir and cook for one minute (images 9 & 10).

 collage image of 2 steps showing sauteing prawns to make prawn curry recipe goan style.

-4) Add a little water, then add the prepared prawn curry masala.
-Mix well and cook for another minute.
+Step 7: Add a little water, then add the prepared prawn curry masala.
+Mix well and cook for another minute (images 11 & 12).

 collage image of 2 steps showing addition of coconut masala paste to the pan for making goan prawns curry.

-5) Add water to adjust the gravy's consistency.
-Add salt to taste, remembering that the prawns were already salted during marination, so add only enough to season the masala.
-Add the kokum and green chilies.
+Step 8: Add water to adjust the gravy's consistency.
+Add salt to taste.
+Prawns were already salted during marination, so add only enough to season the coconut masala.
+Add the kokum and green chilies (images 13 & 14).

 collage image of 2 steps showing addition of kokum, green chilies and salt to make goan shrimp curry recipe.